opengovsg/engineering-practices/source-control/commits-and-prs.md

 2. The PR title includes a leading string `[WIP] ` in the PR title (WIP stands for "Work In Progress")
 3. [Optional] Add a label `wip`

 Draft PRs are not expected to receive proactive reviews from engineers.
-Instead the PR owner may seek feedback from specific folks as needed.
+Instead the PR author may seek feedback from specific folks as needed.

-When the PR is ready for review, the PR owner must transition it to **Ready for Review**, and remove the leading `[WIP]` string from the PR title.
+When the PR is ready for review, the PR author must transition it to **Ready for Review**, and remove the leading `[WIP]` string from the PR title.

 ### Closing PRs